 Retrofitting of historic buildings should follow BS 7913: 2013

-The retrofit advisor will either be a qualified retrofit co-ordinator or a qualified domestic energy assessor and must also hold a CITB Level 3 Award in the Energy Efficiency and Retrofit of Traditional Buildings if working on a traditional building.
+The retrofit advisor will either be a qualified retrofit co-ordinator or a qualified domestic energy assessor and may also have to hold a CITB Level 3 Award in the Energy Efficiency and Retrofit of Traditional Buildings.
 This is an established qualification in retrofit, independently accredited by the Scottish Qualification Authority, with training available from the Environment Study Centre in conjunction with CITB.

 Some low risk areas are covered, where at the very least a retrofit co-ordinator will be involved.
 For higher risks, higher ranking professionally qualified designers with membership of a professional institution such as the CIOB is required.
 Here, where the building is traditionally built, the designer will also need to be a member of a building conservation competency scheme.
 This doesn’t have to be in the highest membership category; the ‘Registrant’ category of the CIOB Building Conservation Certification scheme would provide the threshold attainment level.